wheelerlab-uwec/wrmXpress-gui/docs/index.md

 ## Quick start

-To configure and run analyses, use the navigation column at left-hand side of the screen.
+To configure and run analyses, use the navigation column at left-hand side of the GUI.
+Full documentation for the Configure, Metadata, Preview, and Run steps can be found in the corresponding sections of this documentation site.

 1. **Configure** allows you to select relevant experimental and imaging parameters, as well as select the pipeline that you wish to run.
 Note that some selections will clash and be disallowed - you should see relevant warnings/errors if so.
 2. **Metadata** allows you to include well-based metadata.
 Each metadata type (i.e., concentration, treatment, time point, etc.) will be saved in a separate CSV with the same numbers of rows/columns selected in Configure - [Run-Time Settings](configuration/runtime.md).